(default keyboard shortcut O)

 Enable Image Caching

 The image cache system is handling both those images that are present in the application that have not yet been saved and those that have a source file on disk.
-Exceptions are render buffers and LightWave image plugin-based loading - these images cannot be added to the cache until loading is complete.
-All cached images are saved in the internal working format for LightWave.
+All the cached images are saved in a single file operation, with all kept in the internal working format for LightWave.
 This provides very quick handling for saving and for reloading.
 This also eliminates the need for repeating the time-costly processing steps that would be required for the source files from disk if they were to be simply loaded and cleared multiple times throughout the work session.

-The Image Cache Maximum (or "RAM Limit for Images") entry is the total amount of RAM that you wish to allow for images, collectively, before caching to disk is engaged.
+The Image Cache Maximum [or “RAM Limit for Images”] entry is the total amount of RAM that you wish to allow for images, collectively, before caching to disk is engaged.
 The default setting is for systems with small RAM capacity.
-If you have more than four gigabytes of RAM, you will likely want to use higher settings.
-The maximum setting is one terabyte, but as a rough guide half of system RAM will give a good compromise between speed and usefulness.
+If you have more than one gigabyte of RAM, you will likely want to use higher settings.
+The maximum setting for 32-bit LightWave is two gigabytes; for 64-bit LightWave the maximum entry is one terabyte.

 On systems with large RAM capacity, you will gain some speed in image handling by turning the feature off; if you are using large images or a lot of images, this will, however, take up considerably more memory than when Image Cache is on.